Menü

 Scopus

-Another alternative to Web of Science is the Scopus database which also lists journal articles from a range of different subject areas.
-Scopus also allows you to enter keywords to narrow down your search results.
-And the "Browse Sources" option makes it possible to restrict your journal search to specified subject areas.
-Here you can choose to display Open Access journals only.
+Another alternative is the Scopus database, which also lists journal articles from a range of different subject areas.
+Scopus also allows you to enter keywords to narrow down your search results, and the "Browse Sources" option allows you to restrict your journal search to specified subject areas.
+You can also choose to only display open access journals.

-Scopus requires institutions to obtain a licence for the database and can only be used by users who are within their institution's IP range or accessing it via remote access.
+Scopus requires institutions to obtain a licence for the database and can only be used by users who are within their institution's IP range or accessing it remotely.
+These restrictions do not apply to the list of sources covered by Scopus, which is freely accessible.
+Browse the Scopus Source List

 List of journals in PubMed Central